Computer Spyware and Malware Charges in Iowa

 2. Collect, through intentionally deceptive means, personally identifiable information through any of the following means:

-See also Lascivious Acts with a Child Charges in Iowa
+See also Identity Theft Charges in Iowa

 a.
 The use of a keystroke-logging function that records keystrokes made by an owner or operator of a computer and transfers that information from the computer to another person.